TobBot2/BusinessMonkey/README.md

 README

 Trevor\
-Working on Enemy Monkeys
+Working on Enemy Monkeys and Shooting the Gun.
-Interactions between Coins and Cars
+Interactions with Coins
-BLoom Filter
+Helped fix Cars

 Sam\
-Sound work
+Sound Work
-Game State Menu
+Game State Menus and Transitions

 Collaborative Contributions\
 All members worked on level design, acquiring the resources for sounds, sprites, generating ideas for what to implement, and debugging the code.

 Acknowledgment\
 We utilized assets and guidance from the jMonkey Beginner’s Guide, 3D Space Skybox Generator, and other online sources.
-Links to specific tools and resources are provided to credit these inspirations.